-The Fund is exposed to credit risk for its cash and cash equivalents and accrued special commission.
+The Fund is exposed to credit risk for its cash and cash equivalents, investment at amortised cost and accrued special commission income.
 The Fund Manager seeks to limit its credit risk by monitoring credit exposures and by dealing with only reputable counterparties.